kamilkisiela/apollo-angular/docs/source/basics/setup.md

 <h2 id="request">Request data</h2>

-Once all is hooked up, you're ready to start requesting data with `Apollo` serivce! `Apollo` is an Angular service exported from `apollo-angular` (`apollo-angular-boost` reexports it) to share GraphQL data with your UI.
+Once all is hooked up, you're ready to start requesting data with `Apollo` service! `Apollo` is an Angular service exported from `apollo-angular` (`apollo-angular-boost` reexports it) to share GraphQL data with your UI.

 First, pass your GraphQL query wrapped in the `gql` function to the `query` property in the `Apollo.watchQuery` method, in your component.
 The `Apollo` service is a regular angular service that you familiar with, data are being streamed through Observables.
 Same here.